Transforming Industries with Smart Manufacturing NZ

 4. Outsource Non-Core Functions

 Outsourcing tasks like equipment maintenance, quality audits, or even automation engineering to specialised firms can significantly reduce in-house labour requirements — especially for SMEs.
+This approach allows businesses to focus on core production while keeping labour costs predictable and manageable.

 5. Cross-Train Employees

 Cross-training builds a more flexible and resilient workforce.
 When employees can operate multiple machines or handle multiple roles, you're less dependent on hiring for every task.
+It also improves employee engagement and reduces turnover costs.

 6. Use Predictive Scheduling Software

 Advanced scheduling software can align labour demand with actual production needs, avoiding overstaffing during slow periods or under-staffing during peaks.
+This creates a smoother workflow and reduces unnecessary payroll expenses.

 ACSE Helps You Automate & Optimise